Frequently Asked Questions About Voting

 If you are eligible, you should request an absentee ballot from your state.
 Deadlines vary, so contact your Secretary of State or Board of Elections Office early.
 Your state will send you the ballot; you just fill it out and mail it back.
 Usually the deadline for the state to receive the form is the time at which the polls close on Election Day--or in some cases, a few days before the election.
 Contact your Secretary of State or Board of Elections Office for the exact mailing deadlines.
-Contact information for these offices may be found at the National Association of Secretaries of State, Project Vote Smart or Rock the Vote Web sites.
+Contact information for these offices may be found at the National Association of Secretaries of State, Voter's Edge or Rock the Vote websites.
 Search by the state in which you are registered.

 What if I show up to vote and my name is not on the list?